+Preteno

+language

 Let's Pretend

 by Dr. Diane Hymans

 Have you been offered tea in an empty cup recently?
 As your child turns two, he will engage in more forms of pretend play-a sign of developing cognitive abilities.
 Pretend play is understood to be a language for young children.
 It is sometimes called symbolic play because, like language, a child uses one object to symbolize or represent another-a necessary step in language development.
 When we speak or write, we use words to represent, or symbolize, objects or ideas.
 This means that we can talk and think about things even when they are not physically present.

 Play functions this way for young children.
 Their ability to use words grows rapidly but is still relatively limited.
 Play gives them an expanded language to explore the meaning of the experiences and ideas they encounter even though they don't yet possess the vocabulary to talk about them.
 In contrast to adults, who often work out their understanding of new ideas in conversation with others, young children quite literally play out new ideas.

+One Parent's Perspective

+The policy in our family was that the child who could ask politely, in a complete sentence, to have her diaper changed was ready for some accountability on the potty.

 How can parents support this process?
 By giving children play space and materials, and then staying out of their way.
 When your child invites you into his play, follow his lead instead of directing.
 As he plays out his experiences, you may feel he is getting some things "wrong."
 That's just fine.
-Play is a kind of mental trial and error for children.
+Play is a kind of mental trial and error for

+children.
-- Many developmental - psychologists believe that pretend play helps to - initiate children into the way of life of their com- - munities, including the church.
-Pretend play is one way children build mental structures that carry the communal pat-

-terns that shape their lives.

-You may observe your child

-playing baptism or Eucharist.
-In their

-play, children both imitate and transform the events of their lives in order to

-understand them more fully.
-Join in the

-fun with them!

-Diane Hymans, Ed.D., is associate professor of Christian education and associate academic dean at Trinity Lutheran Seminary in Columbus, Ohio.
+Many developmental psychologists believe that pretend play helps to initiate children into the way of life of their communities, including the church.
+Pretend play is one way children build mental structures that carry the communal patterns that shape their lives.
+You may observe your child playing baptism or Eucharist.
+In their play, children both imitate and transform the events of their lives in order to understand them more fully.
+Join in the fun with them!
+Diane Hymans, D.Ed., is associate professor of Christian education and associate academic dean at Trinity Lutheran Seminary in Columbus, Ohio.
 She teaches courses in ministry with children and youth.